Parameter-Efficient Tuning on Layer Normalization for Pre-trained Language Models: Preliminaries: Parameter-Efficient Tuning

 \subsection{Existing Approaches}

-The mainstream parameter-efficient tuning methods can be divide into three different types of approaches: those only tunes FFN of PLMs, those only tunes MHA of PLMs, those tunes MHA and FFN simultaneously in a unified framework.
+The common parameter-efficient tuning techniques fall into three categories: those only tunes FFN of PLMs, those only tunes MHA of PLMs, those tunes MHA and FFN simultaneously in a unified framework.

-Parallel Adapters insert trainable bottleneck after FFN of each Transformer block, which is indeed a special FFN with down projection and up projection and open the magic box of parameter-efficient tunning for PLMs.
-Further researches~\cite{AdapterFusion, AdapterHub} study variants of adapters in different positions.
+Parallel Adapters insert a trainable bottleneck after FFN of each Transformer block, which is indeed a special FFN with down projection and up projection and open the magic box of parameter-efficient tunning for PLMs.
+Further researches~\cite{AdapterFusion, AdapterHub} studied variants of adapters in different positions.
 Among them, Scaled Sequential Adapter~\cite{MAM} is shown to have the best performance empirically.

-Prefix-tuning~\cite{Prefix-Tuning} and P-tuning v2~\cite{P-Tuning-v2} are proposed to optimize additional past key values in MHA of each Transformer block, which work as virtual tokens to supply task-specific prompt for PLMs.
-By learning the whole prefix net in training and only saving past key values obtained from this net for inference, prompt tuning goes an notable step further for parameter-efficient tuning by working in MHA.
+Prefix-tuning~\cite{Prefix-Tuning} and P-tuning v2~\cite{P-Tuning-v2} are proposed to optimize additional past key values in the MHA of each Transformer block, which work as virtual tokens to supply task-specific prompts for PLMs.
+By learning the whole prefix net in training and only saving past key values obtained from this net for inference, prompt tuning goes a notable step further for parameter-efficient tuning by working in MHA.

-The recent unified works, MAM adapter and UniPELT, are proposed to combine prefix-tuning and adapter module, tuning the MHA and FFN of each Transformer block simultaneously.
-Those unified frameworks, show empirical improvement comparing with non-unified methods, with more tunable parameters and more infeasible tunable layers.
+The recent unified works, MAM adapter and UniPELT are proposed to combine prefix-tuning and adapter module, tuning the MHA and FFN of each Transformer block simultaneously.
+Those unified frameworks show empirical improvement compared with non-unified methods, with more tunable parameters and more infeasible tunable layers.

-There are also several other parameter-efficient methods.
+In addition, there are also several other parameter-efficient methods.
 BitFit only tunes bias vectors of Transformer parameters.
 Diff-pruning~\cite{Diff} learns a sparse parameter update vector.~\citeauthor{3V} use three learnable vectors to achieve transferability for Natural Language Understanding tasks, which we name 3V for brevity of reference.